Ronald F. Marryott: Early career

 After graduating from the Academy in 1957 Marryott was designated a Naval Aviator.
-He flew patrol and surveillance operations in P-2V and P-3 aircraft over both the Atlantic and the Pacific and participated in the Cuban Missile Crisis blockade, he also served as Project Mercury recovery officer for the first three manned spaceflights.
+He flew patrol and surveillance operations in P-2V and P-3 aircraft over both the Atlantic and the Pacific and participated in the Cuban Missile Crisis blockade, he also served as Project Mercury recovery officer for the first three crewed spaceflights.
 In the mid-1960s at the academy, he taught naval history and the history of U.S. foreign policy, American government and politics, and international relations.
 Marryott saw duty in Vietnam and flew numerous Cold War missions.
 He went on to command Patrol Squadron 9 from 1973 to 1974 and the Naval Air Station, Moffett Field, California.
 He served as a Navy aviator and commanded the Iceland Defense Force.
 He also served seven tours in the Pentagon and was President of the Naval War College from 1985 to 1986.

 Superintendent

-One of his greatest challenges as the academy's superintendent was to stanch the dropout rate for female midshipmen.
-He appointed a task force to examine the reasons for the high attrition rate in the 1980s, where he found that much of the problem was female recruits often lacked strong backgrounds in sciences or athletics, two staples of life at the academy.
-Once recruiters started looking for women who were strong in these areas, as were their male counterparts, the attrition rate dropped.
+One of his greatest challenges as the academy's superintendent was reducing the dropout rate for female midshipmen.
+He formed a task force to investigate the high attrition rate in the 1980s and discovered that many female recruits lacked strong backgrounds in sciences or athletics, two key areas at the academy.
+When recruiters began seeking women with strengths in these areas, similar to their male counterparts, the attrition rate decreased.